poliver24/GeneStore/README.md

 ## Approach

-frontend, a view for a gene (where you can update it), a view for a protein (where you can update it), a view to create new gene, a view to create new proteins
+frontend, a view for a gene (where you can update it), a view for a protein (where you can update it), a view to create new gene, a view to create new protein

 ## Gene examples